SDarkMagic/cursed-titanfall-docs/docs/index.md

 Have a feature idea you don't see in the [[#Todo]] or individual [[#Modules|Module]] features?
 Suggest a new feature or idea to add to the mod through [this google form](https://forms.gle/2BXSoWrouU7uV8Hw6)
 ## Known Bugs
 - [x] Spitfire projectiles causing error when caught by ion vortex shield
+- [ ] Killing enemy pilots while they are lobotomizing a titan crashes the server
 - [x] wingman elite failing to handle on fire properly
 - [ ] Colony crashes wave 5 at ~74 enemies remaining
 - [ ] Blisk is still rodeoable?